Dr. Amy Lopez

 ndelgadillo@peteygreene.org

-Nicole joined the Petey Greene Greene Program in October 2021 as the Demonstration Program Manager, a new position in the organization, which focused on implementing and evaluating demonstration model programs in New York that are designed for scale.
-She assumed the Regional Manager role in January 2023 with an additional focus on evaluation both regionally and nationally.
+Nicole first joined the Petey Greene Greene Program in October 2021 as the Demonstration Program Manager, a role focused on implementing and evaluating demonstration model programs in New York designed for scale.
+She assumed the New York Regional Manager position in January 2023 with an additional focus on evaluation both regionally and nationally, before transitioning to her current role as Evaluation and Development Manager in October 2024.
 Nicole is passionate about applied interdisciplinary research and program evaluation that is participatory, inclusive, and responsive to the needs of students impacted by the criminal-legal system.
 Previously, Nicole was the Program Coordinator at the Center for Justice at Columbia University for three years, where she implemented educational programming and support programs for incarcerated and formerly incarcerated youth and adults in the New York City area.
 Nicole also facilitated arts-based educational workshops for young adults and adult women at Rikers Island for over two years with the Justice-in-Education Initiative and volunteers with the Parole Preparation Project.
 Nicole holds a master’s degree in criminological research with distinction from the University of Cambridge and a bachelor’s in Hispanic studies and psychology from Columbia University.

 Back